 Following in Jesus’s footsteps means more than saying the right words or posting the right memes, emails, and profile pictures.
 It means regularly modeling unnatural, society-bucking behavior that moves us closer to the Father’s will.
 Many in our churches — pastors and congregations both — want to act but need new models for meaningful action, such as

-- elevating minority and oppressed voices, modeling how to center them in our majority venues rather than parade them as tokens;
+- Elevating minority and oppressed voices, modeling how to center them in our majority venues rather than parade them as tokens;

-- creating new pathways for congregations to open doors of opportunity for others;
+- Creating new pathways for congregations to open doors of opportunity for others;

-- and expanding our committees and networking relationships to include diverse voices, and by effect, expanding the networks of our congregations and communities.
+- And expanding our committees and networking relationships to include diverse voices, and by effect, expanding the networks of our congregations and communities.

+Now more than ever, we need to spread the vision to “take the gospel in all its fullness to all dimensions of human reality” so that we can equip the church with more credible ways than social media to abolish our silence.
 As we pastor and serve and work, let’s not be platform heavy and action light.
 In this great story, we remember that, like Lucius, we have all, at times, answered the call of the villain.
 We are sinners whom the Author calls redeemed and without blemish.
 But at this breath-taking moment, when it comes to revealing our character, what we actually do matters most.